 - 1. Understand the evolution of specialization and impact on nursing. - 2.
 Appreciate the impact of technology on the nursing workplace and patients. - 3.
 Discuss the tools to promote research/evidenced-based practice and their relationship to better patient outcomes. - 4.
 Consider ethical principles when working with ethical dilemmas in nursing. - 5.
 Use an ethical framework to analyze an ethical dilemma. - 6.
 Discuss the legal implications and responsibilities of the professional nursing role. - 7.
 Discuss nursing models as examples of "nursing theory" noting their contribution to the development of the profession. - 8.
 Discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within this team. - 9.
 Appreciate the goals, mandates and roles of professional associations and unions - 10.
-Value the role of the nurse in health promotion in acute care settings. - 11.
-Understand the impact of change and appreciate how people cope with change. - 12.
-Value reflective skepticism in nursing practice. - 14.
+Describes the implications, characteristics and role of the nurse in risk taking. - 11.
+Describes the impact of change and appreciate how people cope with change. - 12.
+Value reflective skepticism in nursing practice. - 13.
 Identify and explore a variety of resources related to issues in nursing.